faisoabdirisak/Group1-rebuild-website/planning/backlog.md

 # Could Haves

 - i as the owner, would like the website to have some pictures.
-- i as the owner,would like the users to see our location map on the website.s -
+- i as the owner,would like the users to see our location map on the websitenpm run lint:ls

+-